 The partnership dissolved in 1837- The Salem Gazette, Oct.
 27, 1837 – Ad.
 Section – “Partnership Dissolved – The partnership between the Subscribers, heretofore existing under the firm of John Howarth & Co. is this day dissolved by mutual consent.
 The affairs of the firm will be settled by James Howarth who alone is authorized to receive payment of the debts due, or to become due to the said concern.
 John Howarth, Dorothy Howarth, James Howarth – Andover, Sept.
 8, 1837.
 6w.”

 There was a down turn in the market about this same period of time when they dissolved the partnership.
-The Abbott Brothers Mill, located near the Howarth Mill, was a victim to the recession and their mill was sold by creditors in 1843 to Smith, Dove & Co. linen thread producers in Frye Village, Andover.
+The Abbott Brothers Mill, located near the Howarth Mill, on the west side of the river was also victim to the recession and their mill was sold by creditors in 1843 to Smith, Dove & Co. linen thread producers in Frye Village, Andover.
 Smith & Dove would later purchase the Howarth Mill in 1847.

-The James Howarth "Stone Mill" building is now the oldest original mill building in industrial complex of the former Smith & Dove Manufacturing Co.
-The building is 40' x 92' long and may have been constructed by Jacob Frye with native stone.
-The mill was built as a woolen cloth manufacturing and weaving mill.
+The James Howarth "Stone Mill" building is now the oldest original mill building in the industrial complex of the former Smith & Dove Manufacturing Co.
+The building is 40' x 92' long and may have been constructed by mason Jacob Frye with native stone.
+The mill was built for woolen cloth manufacturing and weaving mill.
 Howarth family tradition states that Dolly Howarth was also a weaver in the mill.